hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Were I his, — I really should complain,
 >
-> And almost, think' what some old ladies say,
+> And almost, think what some old ladies say,
 >
 > "There's something more than friendship in the way".
 >